Date of Degree

 Copyright 2010 Smruti Chandrakant Vartak

 Vartak, Smruti Chandrakant.
-"Association between organizational factors and quality of care: an examination of hospital performance indicators." dissertation, University of Iowa, 2010.
+"Association between organizational factors and quality of care: an examination of hospital performance indicators."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.